Find out if you need to follow standing advice when completing a flood risk assessment and what to do if so.

 They also need to meet the requirements of the approved building regulations Part H: drainage and water disposal.
 Read section H3 rainwater drainage.

-You need to get planning permission to use a material that can’t absorb water (eg impermeable concrete) in a front garden larger than 5 square metres.
+You need to get planning permission to use a material that can’t absorb water (for example impermeable concrete) in a front garden larger than 5 square metres.

 Access and evacuation